How have you found working as a lawyer and parent?

 How did the work fit with your life and career experience?

-The team were really supportive and one member spent a couple of days getting me up to speed in an area of law for which I had no direct experience, but as it was still within the finance sector and utilised most of my skill set acquired to date, I was able to pick it up quickly and add value without feeling out of my depth.
+The team were really supportive and one member spent a couple of days getting me up to speed in an area of law for which I had no direct experience.
+However, as it was still within the finance sector and utilised most of my skill set acquired to date, I was able to pick it up quickly and add value without feeling out of my depth.
 The contract was a short term placement, enabling me to be home for my daughter’s school holidays, and I only worked four days per week.